 Download for Free.

-Tip #14: Don’t compare; either yourself or your child.
-Every kid is different, all have various problems.
+Tip #16: Don’t compare; either yourself or your child.
+Every kid is different.
 Comparing your child with cousins or friend’s kids is not helpful and won’t create positive feelings.
 Remind yourself that every child has strengths and weaknesses just like you and just like everybody else.
 Your child also has strengths and weaknesses and what’s important is that you should be there to recognize the strengths and encourage them to improve the weaknesses.